-This article is a companion piece to the roofing subrogation episode of our educational podcast, On Subrogation: Raising the Roof on Roofing Cases.
+This article is a companion piece to the roofing subrogation episode of our educational podcast, On Subrogation: Raising the Roof on Roofing Cases, where Rathbone attorneys Steven Alsip and Rebecca Wright discuss the ins and outs of subrogating a property damage case where roof failure caused the incident of loss.

 Most subrogation property claims fall into one of two categories: fire or water.
 Of the water claims, most either involve plumbing or roofing claims.
+Roofing subrogation claims can prove difficult, which lead many insurance professionals to cut their losses on property damage suits involving roofs.
 You may be unsure about subrogating a roofing claim, because of the difficulties in proving fault.

 What Do You Need for a Successful Roofing Subrogation Case?